 The flash memory can be protected from read or write/erase access.
-The protection is implemented in the upper page of user program memory, Page 31.
-Four of the bytes from this page are used to set up write/erase protection for each page.
-Another byte is used for configuring read protection of the flash memory.
+The protection is implemented in the upper page of user program memory.
+The last sixteen bytes from this page are used to configure the write/erase protection for each of the pages.
+The four bytes that remain are used for configuring read protection of the flash memory.
 The read protection is selected in groups of four pages.
 Finally, there is a byte used to store the key required for modifying the protection scheme.
-The last page of flash memory must be write/erase protected at a minimum.
+If any code protection is required, the page of information memory must be write/erase protected at a minimum.